Skunkworks1983/skunk-stats-2020/README.md

 # Skunk Stats 2020
-Skunk Stats rewritten in Pug.js, and made for the 2020 FRC Season.
+Skunk Stats rewritten in Vue.js, and made for the 2020 FRC Season.

 ## Updates
-- Using Pug.js templating engine
+- Using Vue.js
 - New Analyses
 - New Database Structure
-- Password Logins (Encrypted + Salted)
+- Password Logins (Passport + bcrypt)
 - ELO calculator
 - Alliance Comparisions
 - jStat Implementation